 Transfer students interested in receiving credit for college-level work earned at another post-secondary institution are required to submit official transcripts from each institution to Enrollment Services.
 Similar transfer courses are equated to Jefferson College credits.
+Jefferson College participates in the statewide MOTR CORE42 program and will honor all state approve MOTR CORE42 courses from all participating colleges and universities.
 Unique transfer credits may be counted as electives.
 The Jefferson College grade point average is based only on grades earned at Jefferson College.
 Additionally, credit for prior learning reports should be sent to the Registrar.
 Articulation appeals may be directed to the Registrar, the designated Transfer Articulation Officer.
-(See CBHE Guidelines for Student Transfer Articulation, 2000 June)
+(See CBHE Guidelines for Student Transfer Articulation Among MO Colleges and Universities, 2013 April)